 Dr. Hudgins has clinical research interests in computerized tomography (CT) scans, head and neck cancer, post-treatment head and neck cancer, and hearing loss.

 Dr. Hudgins is a senior member and former president of the American Society of Neuroradiology and has received the American Society of Neuroradiology Award for her special techniques, specifically the spiral CT scan of the head and neck.
 Additionally, the American Society of Head and Neck Radiology awarded Dr. Hudgins with the Gold Medal, which recognizes exceptional service and achievement by outstanding neuroradiologists.
-She also received the 2000 Editor's Recognition from the journal Radiology, was named Teacher of the Year by Emory University, and was listed as one of Atlanta Magazine's "Top Doctors" in 2015, 2016 and 2017.
+She also received the 2000 Editor's Recognition from the journal Radiology, was named Teacher of the Year by Emory University, and was listed as one of Atlanta Magazine's "Top Doctors" in 2015 through 2018.